CIlie23/HaxeFlixel-ClickerGame/README.md

 # HaxeFlixel-ClickerGame
 A basic clicker game made in haxe flixel.
-I don't feel like working on anymore
+I don't feel like working on it anymore

 ## Features:
 A a golden cookie that spawns at a set interval and gives you 10 cookies !
 (Wow!)